oddy-boop/Edusync-git/src/supabase/policies.md

 -- Storage policies for 'assignment-files'
 DROP POLICY IF EXISTS "Public read access for assignment files" ON storage.objects;
-DROP POLICY IF EXISTS "Teachers can manage their own assignment files" ON storage.objects;
+DROP POLICY IF EXISTS "Admins and teachers can manage their school's assignment files" ON storage.objects;
-DROP POLICY IF EXISTS "Admins can manage assignment files" ON storage.objects;
+DROP POLICY IF EXISTS "Super Admins can manage all assignment files" ON storage.objects;

 CREATE POLICY "Public read access for assignment files" ON storage.objects FOR SELECT USING (bucket_id = 'assignment-files');
 CREATE POLICY "Admins and teachers can manage their school's assignment files" ON storage.objects FOR ALL USING (bucket_id = 'assignment-files' AND get_my_school_id() = get_school_id_from_path(name));